.NET Core Web API Data validation with FluentValidation

 What is Data Validation in Web API?

-Data Validation simply tells the rules and validation that we apply on Data.
+Data Validation simply tells the rules and validation that we apply to Data.

-Data Validation in Web API means, validate the data that is being sent by client and if the data is not in desired format then send a message to the client about the error.
+So, data Validation in Web API means, validating the data that is being sent by the client and if the data is not in the desired format then sending a message to the client about the error.

-To understand the Data Validation in Web API, let’s create a model class and name it Product and add 3 property as shown in below code snippet.
+In order to understand the Data Validation in Web API, let’s create a model class named Product and add 3 properties as shown in below code snippet below.

 public class Product